Richest People in the Gaming Industry

-We look into a devil’s dozen who made a fortune out of video games and how they did it, what impact they had on the gaming industry, and what they do with all this cashload
+We look into those who made a fortune out of video games and how they did it, what impact they had on the gaming industry, and what they do with all this cashload

 In 2019, the gaming industry is bigger than ever, and video games are the most profitable form of entertainment.
 It’s fair to say that gaming is the future.
 Today, we take a look at the wealthiest of moguls in the industry to find out just how they have accumulated astonishing amounts of money and what do they do with it.
 Some invest, some give it to charity.
 Some like to talk about philanthropy, and some donate quietly.
 For you, gaming is a hobby, but for these people, it’s business first and foremost.